 Lithuania's VAT rate: 21%

-Lithuania applies a standard VAT rate of 21% — matching Latvia and slightly below Estonia's 22%.
-For UK sellers, this rate produces an on-delivery import VAT charge that is meaningful but in the mid-range of EU markets.
-On a £147 order (product plus shipping), 21% VAT comes to £31 — comparable to Czech Republic, Latvia, and other 21% markets.
+Lithuania applies a standard VAT rate of 21% — matching Latvia and three points below Estonia's 24%.
+For UK sellers without IOSS, that 21% is charged on delivery whatever the order value.
+On a £125 order (product plus shipping), 21% VAT comes to £26 — the same charge an order of that size would attract in Czech Republic, Latvia, and the other 21% markets.

 Import duty on UK goods